Effect of an Educational Mobile Game on HbA1c and Glycemic Variability in Children With Type 1 Diabetes: A Randomized Controlled Trial

 This is a prospective randomized parallel two group pharmacist-led interventional study.
 The study will involve introduction of the mobile game to pediatric diabetic patients to improve their blood glucose level.
-The outcomes to be measured are diabetes control and behavioral change in pediatric patients with type1 diabetes mellitus
+The outcomes to be measured are HbA1c and glycemic variability parameters, patient satisfaction and behavioral changes in pediatric patients with type1 diabetes mellitus

 Study Overview